jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 equal to the spell’s Intensity each week.
 Due to the length of time required to grow the identical twin, every clone is treated as an Enchantment (see page 67).

-                                                       51
-Alex Greene (order #3262370)                                                                                    7
 The final clone has the memories and skills of the original up to the point the blood or tissue sample was extracted.
 On being told of their duplicate or meeting them directly, the clone must succeed in an unopposed Persistence check or become murderously egocentric and attempt to kill off the original.
 Games Masters may apply bonuses or